RyuuXS/Reforestation/README.md

-## What did the late tomato say to the early tomato?
-I’ll ketch up
+## What did the dog say to the two trees?
+Bark bark.